CSV Universal Connector

 Basic Authorization

 HTTP's built-in basic authentication requires sending an Authorization header with each request.
 This header includes the keyword Basic, followed by a base64-encoded string formatted as username:password.
-Here’s a sample setup:
+For example:

 Authorization: Basic base64EncodedUsernameAndPassword